webhooksite/docs/docs/custom-actions/variables.md

 The format of variables are dollar signs surrounded by a word, for example: `$example$`.

+### Global Variables

+In Webhook.site Control Panel, you can define Global Variables which can be accessed between all URLs and used in Schedules.
+Global Variables are permanent.

+Global Variables can also be created, modified or deleted using Custom Actions, including in WebhookScript and JavaScript actions.

+Additionally, Global Variables can be managed using the [Webhook.site API](/api/global-variables.html).

 ### Variable Modifiers

 Adding specific suffixes to variable names will let you process the value in the following ways: